rui-vp-fernandes/models/datamodel_smacovid.md

 ## Data Model

-A YASM Schema corresponding to this data model can be found at
+A Schema corresponding to this data model can be found at https://github.com/rui-vp-fernandes/models/edit/master/
-{{add link to YASM Schema}}

 -   `id` : Unique identifier.
 It shall be a URN in the form `urn:ngsi-ld:Smacovid:<identifier>` where `<identifier>` shall be a